 SoFi: Best for Graduate Students

 SoFi is a good choice for graduate students because there is no upper limit on amounts you can borrow (though it must be more than $5,000).
 Other lenders might have total limits for undergraduate and graduate loans, but SoFi will allow you to borrow up to the total of your student loans.
 For graduate students who likely have undergraduate loans as well, this can be important.
 SoFi requires borrowers (and co-signers) meet minimum credit and income requirements.
 SoFi offers fixed rates that range from 4.13% to 11.83% and variable rates that range from 1.80% to 11.73% (with the autopay rate discount of 0.25%).
+You can learn more about what rates may be available to you with SoFi and compare offers from multiple lenders at Credible.
 Loan terms range from five to 20 years.

 Loan limit equals total education loan balance